by Garrick Dee

 If the 5 blade system of the Fusion 5 leaves irritation then the Mach 3 would be a better option.

 This razor only has 3 blades with more space in between them which means it’s easier to clean and should last longer.

-Hair doesn’t get trapped as easily as it would in a Fusion 5 ProShield.
+Hair doesn’t get trapped as quickly as it would in a Fusion 5 ProShield.

-The 3 blade system also means there will be less irration because less blades are raking on your face.
+The 3 blade system also means there will be less irritation because fewer blades are raking on your face.